 An ophthalmologist refers to doctors who specialize in eye and vision care.
-They diagnose and treat all eye diseases, conduct eye surgeries and prescribes eyeglasses and contact lenses for better vision.
-They are trained to perform eye procedures such as cataract surgery, glaucoma surgery or lasik.
+They diagnose and treat all eye diseases, conduct eye surgeries and prescribe eyeglasses and contact lenses for better vision.
+They are trained to perform eye procedures such as cataract surgery, glaucoma surgery or LASIK.
 Many ophthalmologists are also involved in scientific research on the causes and cures for eye diseases and vision disorders.

 Both ophthalmologists and optometrists can perform eye exams and are certified to detect, diagnose and manage eye diseases that require medical and non-medical treatment.
 Optometrists are primary healthcare professionals who provide primary vision care ranging from vision testing and correction to the diagnosis, treatment and management of vision changes.

 The main difference is that optometrists cannot perform medical eye surgeries.
 An optometrist is not a medical doctor.
 Unlike optometrists, ophthalmologists are medical doctors who are licensed and trained to perform eye surgery.

 Choosing a practitioner depends highly on the treatment you need.
 If you have healthy eyes that do not need specialized medical or surgical treatment, both ophthalmologists and optometrists can satisfy your needs.
 But if you are already having medical eye issues such as glaucoma, macular degeneration or cataracts, it is necessary to find a trained ophthalmologist to treat your condition and perform surgery if needed.